theengs/TPLUG01/docs/README.md

 To use and integrate the plug with an Home Automation Controller you can switch to [OpenMQTTGateway documentation](https://docs.openmqttgateway.com/use/ble.html)

 ::: tip
+To reset the parameters you can do a long button press >30s until your reach a steady orange led.
+Once done, the Theengs Plug will generate the Wifi configuration portal (step 2).
+:::

 If you are encountering issue with the plug, you can contact the support at the following email: [florian@theengs.io](mailto:florian@theengs.io)
-:::